ankitnewjobs/Azure-Practices-Examples/Example: 08/Demo.md

 3. Switch to the ManufacturingVnet and verify the ManufacturingVnet-to-CoreServicesVnet peering is listed.
 Ensure the Peering status is Connected.
 You may need to Refresh the page.

+# Task 5: Use Azure PowerShell to test the connection between virtual machines

+- In this task, you retest the connection between the virtual machines in different virtual networks.

+- **Verify the private IP address of the CoreServicesVM**
+-
+1. From the Azure portal, search for and select the CoreServicesVM virtual machine.

+2. On the Overview blade, in the Networking section, record the Private IP address of the machine.
+You need this information to test the connection.

+**Test the connection to the CoreServicesVM from the ManufacturingVM.**

+1. Switch to the ManufacturingVM virtual machine.

+2. In the Operations blade, select the Run command blade.

+3. Select RunPowerShellScript and run the Test-NetConnection command.
+Be sure to use the private IP address of the CoreServicesVM.

+4. It may take a couple of minutes for the script to time out.
+The top of the page shows an informational message Script execution in progress.

+5. The test connection should succeed because peering has been configured.
+Your computer name and remote address in this graphic may be different.